gta-chaos-mod/Trilogy-ASI-Script/README.md

 Check out the [CONTRIBUTING](CONTRIBUTING.md) file for more information.

 # What does this mod do?
-Similar to the old [Vice City Chaos% mod](https://github.com/Lighnat0r-pers/gta-vc-chaos) by [Lightnat0r](https://github.com/Lighnat0r), it activates effects in the corresponding game every X seconds / minutes (cooldown can be defined in the GUI tool).
+Similar to the old [Vice City Chaos% mod](https://github.com/Lighnat0r-pers/gta-vc-chaos) by [Lightnat0r](https://github.com/Lighnat0r), it activates effects in the corresponding game every X seconds / minutes (cooldown can be defined in the GUI).

 # Which GTA games does it support?
 It started off as a mod for **San Andreas**, which is the one that is mainly supported right now.